astro1860/visualization_project/README.md

  3. Social network visualization

 HOW TO USE IT?
  1. go to different files
  2. run the ipynb to generate json file or use the existing json file
-3. run the html file to see the visualization
+ 3. run the html file to see the visualization using the followin command:

+python -m SimpleHTTPServer 8888 &